 - eDNA analysis.
 HydraSleeve discreet interval samplers (EON products incorporated) were used to collect samples from immediately below the surface and from the bottom of the bore, then combined to give a total volume 2 litres. - Dissolved organic carbon (DOC), Total nitrogen (TN), Nitrogen oxides (NOx), ammonia (NH4) and Filterable reactive Phosphorous (FRP).
 Excess water from the discreet interval sampler was retained for water quality and nutrient analysis. - Stygofauna.
-A 50μ m-sized mesh, with either 100mm or 50mm diameter were lowered 3-4 times down each bore to collect animals.
+A 50μm-sized mesh, with either 100mm or 50mm diameter were lowered 3-4 times down each bore to collect animals.
 Collected samples were preserved in 70% ethanol. - Down hole video camera: the camera was lowered down each bore to give real-time observations within the bores, including the presence of animals, the nature of casings and the presence of karstic features in open bores.

-Planned: Geophysical logging of cased bores to determine whether bores have intersected karstic features will be undertaken in early June 2025.
-The logging data will then be analysed by a geophysicist in CSIRO.
+Scheduled: Geophysical logging of cased bores to determine whether bores have intersected karstic features is scheduled for July 2025.
+The logging data will then be analysed by a geophysicist in CSIRO and released as part of task 8.